Sevii/elevators/README.md

     * Buildings are evenly composed of floors, extra height is dropped.
     * Elevators have constant speed, pretend we averaged it
     * Elevators fit 10 people
+    * Elevators can move up to 5 floors and stop within one turn which is approximately a minute

 Questions:
     * Do we simulate only people arriving to work or also leaving occasionally?
 Hotel California?
     * How do we calculate the volume needed by elevators per floor (Do we need this?)
+    * How much utility/accuracy do we lose by using turns?

 Notes:
     * We will start with 1 elevator, once that is working will continue if warrented.